HydraJS/hydrajs-testing-helper/README.md

 ### Hydra.module
 #### getModule - Params [String - identifier of Module, String - identifier of Instance]
+#### decorate - Params [String - identifier of Base Module, String - identifier of Decorated module, [Function or Array]
+#### extend - Params [String - identifier of Base Module, String - identifier of Decorated module, [Function or Array]
 #### test - Params [String - identifier of Module, [Function, Object or Array]]

 *Tip: You can see how it can be used in the [Hydra's test file](https://github.com/HydraJS/HydraJS/blob/master/test/Hydra.js)*